This post may contain affiliate links. Please see my full disclosure and privacy policy for details.

 Weave in ends and block to measurements.

-Fold the Neck over so the RS is facing.
+Fold the Neck over so the RS is facing if you have chosen the roll neck.

 If you enjoy crochet cowl patterns or neck warmers then here are a few more of my designs you might enjoy crocheting!